 You may be surprised to learn that Olympic gold medals are not 100% gold.
-Gold medals, actually, are made primarily from silver.
+Silver, in fact, makes up most of the gold medals.
 They haven’t been 100% gold since the 1912 Stockholm Olympics.

 What are gold medals made of?

-The design and composition of the gold, silver, and bronze medals are determined by the host city’s organizing committee.
-The National Olympic Committee allows a lot of leeway in how medals are designed, but there are minimum standards.
+The host city’s organizing committee determines the design and composition of the gold, silver, and bronze medals.
+The National Olympic Committee allows a lot of leeway with medal design, but there are minimum standards.

 The rules for gold medals are:

 - First place Olympic athletes received gold medals.